Trip Tips: Nashville, the music lover's paradise

 Try Jack's Bar-B-Que, which offers Tennessee pulled-pork sandwiches in a casual, cafeteria-style setting at 416 Broadway in the middle of the honky-tonk district.

-Arnold's Country Kitchen at 605 8th Avenue South is another favorite.
+Arnold's Country Kitchen at 605 8th Avenue South is another favourite.
 Arnold's has many competitors but it serves perhaps the best meat-and-three in Nashville.

 Church Street and Second Avenue, within walking distance of the honky-tonk district, offer an abundance of restaurants.